dustinpfister/blog_posts/_posts/python-built-in-functions.md

 <!-- more -->

-## 1 - The abs built in python method for Absolute Value
+## 1 - abs - The built in python method for Absolute Value

 One method that every programing langaue should have built in might very well be an absolute value method.
 Maybe this find of method fould be pulled away into a Math module, but even then it should be part of a standard Math module.
 In python there is such a standard module, but when it comes to absolute value that is one of the built in functions in python for better or worse.